 Psychological factors also play a significant part in dental visits.
 Being afraid of the dentist and inconvenience of location were top reasons cited towards missed appointments.
 Despite the multiple reasons quoted, cost remains the most consequential deterrent.
 In fact, Americans across all socio-economic and age groups avoid dental treatments due to high costs.

 Giving importance to good dental care can aid in extending your lifespan while regular appointments to your dentist can save your smile.
-Orchard Scotts Dental is an aesthetic dental clinic that specializes in non-invasive treatments with minimal tooth extractions.
-Relying on only the best in the industry, Orchard Scotts Clinic has partnered with Invisalign for its non-invasive teeth straightening solutions as well as Straumann, a leading name in premium dental implant products and systems.
+Orchard Scotts Dental is an aesthetic dental clinic that provides non-invasive treatments with minimal tooth extractions.
+Orchard Scotts Dental Clinic utilises technologies like Invisalign for its non-invasive teeth straightening solutions as well as Straumann, a leading name in premium dental implant products and systems.

 To contact us to know more about how you can improve your oral health, achieve a perfect smile for your well being, contact us: